 - Royal Botanic Gardens, Kew, and Marianne North Gallery with Richard Barley, Director of Kew Garden’s Horticulture

-Ham House, designed by William Samwell (1628 – 1676), is considered one of Europe’s greatest and most authentic 17th century mansions.
-Its almost completely untouched interior houses a historic collection of textiles, furniture and paintings.
+Ham House, designed by William Samwell (1628-1676), is considered one of Europe’s greatest and most authentic 17th-century mansions.
+Its almost untouched interior houses a historic collection of textiles, furniture and paintings.
 Here we visit the earliest dedicated library room to survive in a private house.
 It dates from 1675 and was installed for the Duke of Lauderdale.

-We drive to Kew where will be served at the grand Orangery Restaurant, housed in a magnificent 18th-century Grade 1 listed building with stunning views over the Royal Botanic Gardens, Kew.
+We drive to Kew, where lunch will be served at the grand Orangery Restaurant, housed in a magnificent 18th-century Grade 1 listed building with stunning views over the Royal Botanic Gardens, Kew.
 Next, we enjoy a visit to the 160-year-old Kew Library which forms one of the world’s largest collections relating to botany.
 The Library, Art & Archives contains more than half a million items, including books, botanical illustrations, photographs, letters and manuscripts, periodicals, biographies and maps.